 The Ahmadiyya Muslim Community UK National Peace Symposium

-This Symposium is a key event of the Community held at the largest mosque in Western Europe and marks the 16th to date.
+This Symposium is a key event of the Community held at the largest mosque in Western Europe and marks the 17th to date.
 The event promotes a deeper understanding of Islam and other faiths and seeks to inspire a concerted effort for lasting peace.
-The theme for this year’s peace symposium is ‘The Critical Need for Peace’.
+The theme for this year’s peace symposium is ‘The Foundations for True Peace’.

 More than 800 guests attend the unique event including Secretaries of State, parliamentarians, diplomats, faith and civic leaders as well as representatives from numerous charities and faith communities.
 Guests will also get an opportunity to be given a guided tour of the mosque complex.
 Various dignitaries will give short speeches and the highlight of the event will be the keynote address by the Khalifa of Islam.

 The Ahmadiyya Muslim Community

 The Ahmadiyya Muslim community was founded in 1889 by Hazrat Mirza Ghulam Ahmad (1835-1908) of Qadian, India.
 He claimed to be the expected reformer of the latter days and the awaited one of the world’s religions (the Messiah and Mahdi of the latter days).
 His mission was to revive the peaceful teachings of Islam and engender in people’s hearts the love of God and the duty to serve mankind.

 The community is now established in more than 213 countries and it spearheads an international effort to promote education and health across the developing world as well as a global peace campaign to champion respect and human rights for all.

 The Khalifa Of Islam: A Man Of Peace